kiron-ang/Marifer/readme.md

 ```
 conda create -y -n=Marifer python=3.11
 conda activate Marifer

-pip install tensorflow tfds-nightly mlcroissant apache_beam pandas seaborn scipy jinja2
+pip install tensorflow tfds-nightly matplotlib
 tfds build qm9/original
 ```

 ## Visualize QM9
 The last command from the previous section instructs the computer to build the QM9 dataset hosted by Tensorflow.
 [You can learn more about it on their website.](https://www.tensorflow.org/datasets/catalog/qm9).
 To analyze the dataset with data visualizations, please use the Python programming language as demonstrated in the ``visualization.py`` file in this repository.
-It illustrates how to save several PNG figures into the ``visualization`` directory without needing to convert the QM9 molecules into graphs or some other intermediate structure.
+It illustrates how to save several PNG figures into the ``visualizations`` directory without needing to convert the QM9 molecules into graphs or some other intermediate structure.

 ## Train Marifer